Kwenta/kwenta-state-log/kips/drafts/kip-71.md

 ## Abstract

 The KIP proposes to abolish the role of the president within the Elite Council.
-Tasks under the role of the president can be easily catched up by existing DAO institutions, such as the Management Contributors, adminDAO and Elite Council, making its role obsolete.
+Tasks under the role of the president can be easily picked up by existing Kwenta subDAOs, such as the Management Contributors, adminDAO and Elite Council, making its role obsolete.

 ## Motivation